 Don't rule out having soup for breakfast.
 A steaming bowl of vegetable-beef, chicken, or fish soup with a warm chunk of whole-grain bread topped with butter or melted cheese is much more satisfying and nutritious than a bowl of sweetened cereal!

 Smoothies make a great hot-weather breakfast or snack.
 Grind 1 tablespoon of raw flaxseeds in a blender or coffee grinder.
-Add the resulting flaxseed meal to 2 cups of apple, pear, or papaya juice, or to two cups of rice milk; then add one banana and 1/4 to 1/2 cup of frozen blueberries or strawberries.
+Add the flaxseed meal to 2 cups of apple, pear, or papaya juice, or to two cups of rice milk; then add one banana and 1/4 to 1/2 cup of frozen blueberries or strawberries.
 Blend until smooth.

-- Organic applesauce.
+- Organic applesauce

-- A smoothie (see the previous section on breakfast).
+- A smoothie (see the previous section on breakfast)

-- Fresh fruit or vegetables with protein for example, a sliced apple spread with almond butter, or celery sticks spread with cashew butter, or carrot sticks dipped in tahini dressing.
+- Fresh fruit or vegetables with protein; for example, a sliced apple spread with almond butter, or celery sticks spread with cashew butter, or carrot sticks dipped in tahini dressing

-- A slice of whole-grain bread with nut butter, organic cheese, tuna, or sardines.
+- A slice of whole-grain bread with nut butter, organic cheese, tuna or sardines

 Salads make excellent and easy meals or components of meals.
-Simply mix and match the ingredients kept in your refrigerator.
-Start with torn pieces of lettuce or spring greens and add grated beets and/or carrots, bean sprouts, chilled steamed asparagus or broccoli, and a protein source such as grilled fish or chicken.
+Simply mix and match anything you already have in your refrigerator.
+Start with torn pieces of lettuce or spring greens and add grated beets and/or carrots, bean sprouts, chilled steamed asparagus or broccoli, and a protein source like grilled fish or chicken.

 For a grain/vegetable/protein meal, try salmon with brown rice and chard or chicken with quinoa and green beans.
 You can also leave out the grain and have two vegetables; try turkey with garnet yams and sweet peas, or lamb with zucchini and new potatoes.

 Soups are always good choices.
-Cut up some onion, carrot, and celery, and place them in your slow cooker.
+Cut up some onion, carrot and celery, and place them in your slow cooker.
 Add 1/2 cup lentils, 4 cups of mushroom or vegetable broth, a pound of lamb for stewing, and torn pieces of kale and/or chard.
 Add four diced tomatoes and a handful of diced red or green bell pepper, add water if necessary for consistency, and let the soup simmer for four hours.
-You can walk away from your Crock-Pot and go about your day while your soup cooks.
+You can walk away from your slow cookerand go about your day while your soup cooks.